whitneyburton/portfolios/students/1510/aaron-greenspan/20151120-aaron-greenspan-m1.markdown

 ### Attendance

-I was not absent this module
+I was not absent this module.

 ## Team